eepyemy/to_anki/README.md

 It will automatically create `dict/{LANG}` folders after setup, put there any dictionary you want to be used for the specific source language (language you are trying to learn)

-After the settings are saved and you no longer want to modify them every time, you can run `export` file, which will skip the initial setup and will use the previously saved settings.
+After the settings are saved and you no longer want to modify them every time, you can run `to_anki` file, which will skip the initial setup and will use the previously saved settings.

-[Optional] Can be used as CLI, use `export --help` for more info.
+[Optional] Can be used as CLI, use `to_anki --help` for more info.

 ## What each device mode do